M4kses0wicz/M4kses0wicz/README.md

 # 🚀 About Me
 I'm Frontend Web Developer (Perfectionist).
 I specialize in creating clean, and visually appealing websites.
 Despite the fact that I do best in front end web develepment, I'm not limited to this.
 I am a fast learner and adaptable.
-Whether it’s exploring other technologies or tackling new challenges, I adapt quickly to circumstances and deliver great results.
+Whether it’s exploring other technologies or tackling new challenges, I adapt quickly to circumstances and deliver great results.<br/>
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://www.klemensowicz.pl)